WenjinTao/Self-Driving-Car-Nanodegree--Udacity/Term1/P3-Behavioral_Cloning/README.md

 The processed data was saved as 'X.data.npy' and 'y.data.npy' for the future training process.

-### 3. Modeling
+### 3. Model Architecture Design

+**>>Please discuss what kind of reference have you been studying for.
+(You only listed the NVIDIA and Comma.ai model here.)**

 As reference, I list the NVDIA and Comma.ai CNN architectures in the following sections.
 After that, the architecture I used for this project will be explained in 3.3.

+After

+**>>Please discuss how did you decide the number and type of layers.**

+**>>Please discuss why this model is suitable for this question.**

 #### 3.1 NVIDIA Model